arshikhan229/stable-dreamfusion-pure-torch/README.md

 └── training/
 └── train.py

+This structure organizes the code into logical components, making it easier to maintain and extend.
+You can adjust the specific contents of each file as needed based on the detailed logic and functionality of your original script.

 - `README.md`: This file.
 Contains information about the project and instructions for setup and usage.
 - `main.py`: The main script that initiates the training process.